HL7/fhir-project-mhealth/ig-data/input/pagecontent/03_use_cases.md

-The first section below describes how the assessment framework in this guide enables the assessment of devices, apps, infrastructure and accompanying specifications.
-The section that follows describes the various use cases supported by the functional requirements in this guide.
+This section describes how the App Data Exchange Assessment Framework in this implementation guide enables the assessment of mobile health devices, apps, infrastructure and accompanying specifications.
+Additionally, it describes the various use cases the implementation guide is intended to support.

 ### Assessment Framework Use Cases
 The use cases below describe how the framework described in this IG enables assessment